 James B. Patterson (born March 22, 1947) is an American author of thriller novels, largely known for his series about American psychologist Alex Cross.
 Patterson also wrote the Michael Bennett, Women's Murder Club, Maximum Ride, Daniel X, and Witch & Wizard series, as well as many stand-alone thrillers, nonfiction and romance novels.

-"For many years I had heard about an underworld consisting of people who act out a vampire fantasy while I was living in New York.
+"Always expect the unexpected.
+Right around Thanksgiving, when the new Alex Cross will be out.
+It's called Four Blind Mice and it's a pretty amazing story about several murders inside the military.""For many years I had heard about an underworld consisting of people who act out a vampire fantasy while I was living in New York.
 Fortunately for me there are also several books on the phenomena.""I did know that the book would end with a mind-boggling trial, but I didn't know exactly how it would turn out.
 I like a little suspense when I am writing, too.""I grew up in a house full of women: my mother, grandmother, three sisters, and two female cats.
 And I still have the buzz of their conversations in my head.
 As an adult, I have more female friends than male ones: I just love the way that women talk.""I read some, and then visited with people involved in this curious, exciting and somewhat misunderstood sub-culture.
-I met with a fang maker, who offered to fit me for an exquisite pair.""Other than my hundreds of arrests I really don't have that much experience with the law.
-While the majority of people aren't corrupt, there certainly is an awful lot of corruption in this country.""The vampire underworld is much larger than most people could imagine.
+I met with a fang maker, who offered to fit me for an exquisite pair.""The vampire underworld is much larger than most people could imagine.
 It exists in all the cities mentioned in the book, but also in many, many more.
 Teenagers, especially, seem to like to act out vampire fantasies.""This summer, I'll be bringing out a mystery that involves a young lawyer and a court scene the likes of which I don't think you've ever seen.
 Hollywood said this is James Patterson meets John Grisham."

 He retired from advertising in 1996 and devoted his time to being a writer.
 The novels featuring his character, Alex Cross, a forensic psychologist formerly of the Washington D.C.
 Police Department and Federal Bureau of Investigation who now works as a private psychologist and government consultant, are the most popular books among Patterson readers and the top selling US Detective series in the past ten years.
 Patterson has written 65 novels over his 33 years as an author.
 To date, James Patterson has had nineteen consecutive #1 New York Times bestselling novels, and holds the New York Times record for most Hardcover Fiction bestselling titles by a single author (56 total), which is also a Guinness World Record.
 The world's best-selling author, his novels account for one in seventeen of all hard-cover novels sold in the United States; in recent years his novels have sold more copies than those of Stephen King, John Grisham and Dan Brown combined..